sharmahitish/liveusers/README.md

 enter the next screen.

 Email’s tested for signIn :-
-1. Email : navigus@gmail.com password: welcome@123
+1. Email : hitish@gmail.com  password:  welcome
-2. Email : navigu1@gmail.com password: welcome@123
+2. Email : hitish2@gmail.com  password:  welcome
-3. Email : navigus2@gmail.com password: welcome@123
+3. Email : hitish4@gmail.com  password: welcome
-4. Email : navigus3@gmail.com password:welcome@123
+4. Email : hitish6@gmail.com password: welcome

-5. Email : navigus4@gmail.com password:welcome@123
+How i tested it!!!
+Firstly i opened the url in four different tabs once is login successfully it shows me the total number of users, and when i hover at a particular user it gives me pop up with the user email address.
+There is a Present button when i click it ,then it gives me total number of active users present in my Firebase Database.

 Software Used (All are Open source) :-
 1) Firebase Database}